microsoft/ts-gyb/README.md

 }
 ```

-ts-codegen only handles method members like `methodName(): ReturnType;`.
+ts-gyb only handles method members like `methodName(): ReturnType;`.
 If a method needs to take in parameters, it must define one object argument.
 The type of this object can either be an interface or an object literal.
-For more information on how to write interfaces for ts-codegen, please refer to [TypeScript Interface Guide](documentation/interface-guide.md).
+For more information on how to write interfaces for ts-gyb, please refer to [TypeScript Interface Guide](documentation/interface-guide.md).

 ### 2. Provide templates

-ts-codegen generates code from [mustache](http://mustache.github.io) templates.
+ts-gyb generates code from [mustache](http://mustache.github.io) templates.
 At least two templates are needed:

 - **Module template**: used to generate a file for every TypeScript interface
 - **Custom type template**: used to generate the file that hosts all TypeScript types found in method parameters or return types